 In case of sleep apnea is not treated in time, your heart will start developing complications.
 Complications of the heart can be prevented if sleep apnea is treated in time.

-4. Drowsy While Driving or at Work
+3. Excessive Daytime Sleepiness And Drowsy While Driving or at Work

 Lack of sleep during the previous night because of sleep apnea may result in problems with the family, at work, and dealing with friends.

-5. Being Obese or Overweight
+4. Being Obese or Overweight

 6. Monitoring Your Sleep

 You can also monitor your sleep with a video or audio recorder, and then review it when you wake up.
 You can also use an app to record all your activities in the night while you sleep.

 Diagnosing Sleep Apnea With The Help Of Your Partner

 Bed partners are important informants in diagnosing sleep apnea.
-With time, untreated sleep apnea can evolve and worsen over the course of several years, till it presents a real menace to your life.
+With time, untreated sleep apnea can evolve and worsen over the course of several years, until it presents a real menace to your life.

 Bed partners can observe the following symptoms during your sleep: